- Childhood Immunisation

 Well Woman Clinic

 The menopause can be a difficult time for some women especially as there are so many conflicting messages about the risks and benefits of HRT in the media.
 We are able to offer referral for bone mineral density and ultra sound scans as necessary and give up to date advice on treatment and monitoring.
-Dr Rankine runs a clinic on a Tuesday morning every month but you can also see her in a routine clinic.
+Dr Rankine runs a clinic every month but you can also see her in a routine clinic.
 We are not able to issue prescriptions for HRT on repeat, but once you are stabilised on your treatment prescriptions for six months or longer will be issuedCheck our works

 Maternal and Child Health Clinic